Arty-Facts/wasp_al_and_ml_2023/README.md

 In windows

 ```
-env_enter.bat
+env.bat
 ```

 In linux

 ```
-source ./env_enter.sh
+source ./env.sh [clean]
 ```

 In docker

 ```
-source ./env_enter.sh
+source ./env.sh [clean]
 ```

 ## Update docker environment

-In the docker file (environment/dockerfile) under install dependencies add apt packages that you need in your project
+In the file (environment/base-packeges.sh) add apt packages that you need in your project

 note that a newline will brake the RUN command and thus "\\" should be used when adding dependencies.
 More information on how docker works can be found on https://docs.docker.com/get-started/